jonmsawyer/maio/README.md

 Version: development, super-pre-alpha, not-even-ready-for-testing

+## Warning: Maio is under heavy development, the follow instructions may no longer apply.

 ## Installing Maio

 So far, Maio has only been developed and installed on Linux.
 Official Windows and Mac support will